Find a Law Firm

 Find an Approved Solicitor on the Teachers Building Society Conveyancing Panel

-I was supposed to move into my dream home last Friday.
-My lawyer’s firm is on the Teachers Building Society solicitors panel but has changed address 8 weeks ago and had not informed Teachers Building Society of their new address.
-Teachers Building Society has locked down the release of mortgage funds as the information from the solicitors isn't correct.
+I was expecting to complete on my flat last Friday.
+My solicitor is on the Teachers Building Society solicitors panel but has changed address in the past couple of months and had not informed Teachers Building Society of their new address.
+Teachers Building Society is now refusing to release my funds until such time as their systems are up to date with the correct details.

-This is a rare situation indeed.
-The majority of lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
+This is as unusual as it is unlucky.
+Most lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
 It may be prudent to enlist the help of your local Teachers Building Society branch or your mortgage broker to see if they can assist.

 I am about to exchange contracts on a purchase with a mortgage from Teachers Building Society.
 The report from my solicitor mentions that Teachers Building Society could withdraw their offer before completion.
 Is this right?

 Banks and Building Societies such as Teachers Building Society can revoke their mortgage offer although this is unusual. should Teachers Building Society withdraw their offer they may or may not inform you or the lawyer as to the reasons why.
 There are various possible reasons but here are a few examples:

 - Teachers Building Society may amend or withdraw an offer if the Teachers Building Society conveyancing panel solicitor is unable to confirm compliance with any of the conditions of the mortgage offer or if any of the terms of the mortgage offer cannot be satisfied